louthy/language-ext/LanguageExt.Streaming/README.md

 ### [`Sink`](Sink)

-[`Sink<A>`](Sink) provides a way to accept many input values that are buffered.
-The sink can be thought of as a `System.Threading.Channels.Channel` (which is the buffer that collects the values) that happens to manipulate the values being posted to the before just before they are posted.
+[`Sink<A>`](Sink) provides a way to accept many input values.
+The values are buffered until consumed.
+The sink can be thought of as a `System.Threading.Channels.Channel` (which is the buffer that collects the values) that happens to manipulate the values being posted to the buffer just before they are stored.

 > This manipulation is possible because the `Sink` is a `CoFunctor` (contravariant functor).
 This is the dual of `Functor`: we can think of `Functor.Map` as converting a value from `A -> B`.
 Whereas `CoFunctor.Comap` converts from `B -> A`.